info2roy/webPlusAppJSWdio/README.md

 ## *Functionality.js
 The high level functionalities for the step definitions are defined in files with pattern *Functionality.js.
-For example, the filename for Login feature should be LoginFunctionality,js.
+For example, the filename for Login feature should be LoginFunctionality.js.
 Refer src/main/Functionalities/LoginFunctionality.js for more information.
 An example for high level functionality is loginWithUsernameAndPassword.
 This is high level functionality for the filling login form on the second login page.
 It involves three steps like below
 1) Enter username
 2) Enter password
 3) Click Continue button

 Each of these atomic steps are defined in *Page.js as explained in next subsection.

 ## *Page.js